balazskreith/hamok-ts/docs/emitter.md

   requestTimeoutInMs: 5000,

   /**
    * Optional.
-The maximum waiting time in milliseconds for a message to be sent.
-   * The storage holds back the message sending if Hamok is not connected to a grid or not part of a network.
-   *
-   * DEFAULT: 10x requestTimeoutInMs
-   */
-  maxMessageWaitingTimeInMs: 50000,

-  /**
-   * Optional.
 The maximum number of keys allowed in request or response messages.
    *
    * DEFAULT: 0 means infinity